 While WooCommerce is outstanding for adding an online store to your WordPress, you may not realize that, as a plugin, it is available for several other uses and it is versatile.
 Like WordPress, WooCommerce has multiple forms it can take, which includes methods of payment and giving options for selling.

-Just as WordPress itself is capable of changing into many forms, similarly is WooCommerce.
+Just as WordPress itself is capable of changing into many forms, similarly is WooCommerce theme.
 Regardless of the level of experience, you hold with eCommerce or WooCommerce in general, its potential may be an eye-opener for you.
 There are many hidden features in the core plugin which may come in handy, powerful options enabled via extensions, plus unrecognized productivity hacks you can try out to make your day easier.

 The beauty of WooCommerce is that its potential for expansion and growth enables you — either as a developer or store owner — to build stunning things.
 And the more you know about the platform’s capabilities, the more you can create with it!

-The main reason why WooCommerce can do numerous things is that WooCommerce has an excellent built-in payment engine, which other plugins can tap into.
+The main reason why WooCommerce store can do numerous things is that WooCommerce has an excellent built-in payment engine, which other plugins can tap into.
 So even if you’re not actually selling products, you can still use these engines and its many other different payment methods.

 Our aim is to give you a look at 10 things you might not have known you could accomplish with WooCommerce.